 If you (or your family member) have a long-term illness or disability, you may be entitled to different benefits depending on where you live in the UK and your age.
-In England, Wales and Northern Ireland you can claim personal independence payment (PIP) if you are working age or disability living allowance for a child.
+In England, Wales and Northern Ireland you can claim personal independence payment if you are working age or disability living allowance for a child.
 In Scotland, you can claim adult disability payment if you are working age or child disability payment for a child.
-If you are over state pension age, you can claim attendance allowance (AA).
+If you are over state pension age, you can claim attendance allowance or in Scotland pension age disability payment.
 Note that these benefits normally require a period of past presence before you can be entitled.

-If you are caring for someone getting one of the benefits for long-term illness or disability above, and you do not earn more than the specified limit, you may be entitled to carers allowance.
+If you are caring for someone getting one of the benefits for long-term illness or disability above, and you do not earn more than the specified limit, you may be entitled to carers allowance or in Scotland carer support payment.
 Note that the same 'past presence' rule applies.